vivaanjhaveri/tag-along/README.md

 3. **Manage Tags**
    - **Rename**: Update an existing tag’s object name.
    - **Delete**: Remove tags no longer in use.
+   - **Reset**: Reset the status of all tags to "Registered" in one click.
    - **Status Updates**: Each new tag defaults to `Not Scanned`; scanning changes it to `Scanned`.

 4. **Dark Mode**
    - Toggle the dark mode switch in the navbar for improved visibility in low-light conditions.
    - Preferences are automatically saved and restored.
+   - The logo dynamically changes based on the mode.

 5. **Guide Page**
    - Read the **Guide** for detailed step-by-step instructions.
-   - Perfect for first-time users.
+   - Enhanced with emojis for better visual engagement.

 ---